brigittesullivan/w12-statistical-modelling-project/.ipynb_checkpoints/README-checkpoint.md

     * although my original thought that parks would be the strongest indicator the model found that there are other outdoor spaces that better predict the number of slots than Parks (like Historic Sites, Monuments, Farms)
      * In model output B, the very small **f-statistic value of 6.18e-35** indicates we can still reject the null hypothesis that there is no relationship between number of bike slots and number of outdoor spaces.
      * In other (slightly less accurate, but more intuitive words): ***there is a relationship between the number of bike slots and the number of outdoor POI's in Montréal***

-See images Model Output A and Model Output B in images folder.
+</br>Note: images for Model Output A and Model Output B can be found in images folder if they are not displayed below.  </br>

 ![model output b](https://github.com/brigittesullivan/w12-statistical-modelling-project/blob/643beb8d3caf8ecdb4a7b06a1176b9e15479a99b/images/Model%20Output%20B%20(final%20model).png)</br>